-The Regional Team was established to develop and maintain links with universities, research institutions, government agencies, companies and cultural organisations.
+We were established to develop and maintain links with universities, research institutions, government agencies, companies and cultural organisations.

 Other work includes scholarship development, student internships and alumni engagement.
 Academic partnerships including student exchanges and joint degrees are a rapidly developing area.

 The University of Edinburgh’s engagement with India stretches from historic connections with the study of Indian botany, culture and religion by Edinburgh-qualified academics and laymen in the 18th century, to large numbers of India’s first overseas students gaining degrees at Edinburgh.
 Our partnerships in India are based on high-quality research and academic cooperation.

 Liaison with government agencies and other funding bodies to support partnerships such as the Centre for Brain Development & Repair, Bangalore.